Ezeh20/Task-master/README.md

 #### i had alot of problems in implementing the XP/ranking system but i finally came up with this
-This function fires when the user's xp satisfies a condition but checks if that item exits before it fires if it exits, the function returns
+This function fires when the user's xp satisfies a condition but checks if that item exits before it fires if it exits, the function returns.

 ```js
   useEffect(() => {